 My dentist suggested I have my wisdom teeth removed, but they're not causing problems.
 Is wisdom teeth removal necessary?

-Wisdom teeth may not need to be removed if they are:
+Wisdom teeth — the third molars in the very back of your mouth — may not need to be removed if they are:

 - Grown in completely (fully erupted)

-- Positioned correctly and biting properly with their opposite teeth
+- Positioned correctly and biting properly with their opposing teeth

 - Able to be cleaned as part of daily hygiene practices

-Many times, however, wisdom teeth — the third molars in the very back of your mouth — don't have room to grow properly and can cause problems.
+Many times, however, wisdom teeth don't have room to grow properly and can cause problems.
 Erupting wisdom teeth can grow at various angles in the jaw, sometimes even horizontally.
 Problems can include wisdom teeth that:

-If the wisdom teeth emerge partially through the gums, a passageway is created, which can cause problems.
-And because this area is hard to see and clean, wisdom teeth that partially emerge create a passageway that can become a magnet for bacteria that cause gum disease and oral infection.
+- Emerge partially through the gums.
+Because this area is hard to see and clean, wisdom teeth that partially emerge create a passageway that can become a magnet for bacteria that cause gum disease and oral infection.

-Some dentists recommend removing wisdom teeth if they don't fully emerge or if they grow near the nerve of the lower jaw.
-Many dentists believe it's better to remove wisdom teeth before the roots are fully formed, when someone is younger and more likely to recover faster from surgery.
-This is why some young adults have their wisdom teeth pulled before the teeth cause problems and become more firmly rooted in the jaw.
+Some dentists recommend removing wisdom teeth if they don't fully emerge.
+Many dentists believe it's better to remove wisdom teeth at a younger age, before the roots and bone are fully formed, and when recovery is generally faster after surgery.
+This is why some young adults have their wisdom teeth pulled before the teeth cause problems.

 According to the American Dental Association, wisdom teeth removal may be necessary if you experience changes in the area of those teeth, such as: